junxit/us-congress-bills-117/metadata.md

 - 2022-09-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper for Senator Peters with amendments.
 With written report No. 117-145.
 - 2022-09-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper for Senator Peters with amendments.
 With written report No. 117-145.
 - 2022-09-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 483.
+- 2022-09-20 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S4876-4877; text: CR S4877)
+- 2022-09-20 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.